 Dating back to medieval times, the Bardini Garden belonged to a series of wealthy families.
 Originally constructed for agricultural purposes, it was transformed over the course of the centuries into a splendid garden.
-In the beginning of the 1900’s it was used by Stefano Bardini (known as the “prince of the antiquarians”) as an impressive setting to entertain his affluent clientele.
+At the beginning of the 1900s, it was used by Stefano Bardini (known as the “prince of the antiquarians”) as an impressive setting to entertain his affluent clientele.

 The Bardini Garden is comprised of three styles of gardens representing different eras:

 The Italianate Garden, with the magnificent baroque staircase;

 The English Garden represents a rare example of Anglo-Chinese landscaping;